Invest in Open Access

 - Expand the demonstrated opportunity for increased visibility and impact that open access provides to all authors, without the inequities of “pay to publish”;

-- Demonstrate support for a non-profit infrastructure and sustainable business model, on a platform that already hosts other university press content and collections;
+- Demonstrate support for a non-profit infrastructure and sustainable business model, on a platform that already hosts other university press content;

 - Inspire the leaders of parent institutions to financially support their presses in more sustainable and open approaches to monograph publishing.